TorMap/tormap/README.md

 # TorUsage

-This project aims to visualize current and past usage of the tor network.
+This project aims to visualize current and past usage of the Tor network.
+Our first goal is to display the amount of public Tor nodes per country.

 ## Development